Generic name: acetaminophen and oxycodone [ a-SEET-a-MIN-oh-fen-and-OX-i-KOE-done ]

 confusion, unusual thoughts or behavior;

-problems with urination; or
+problems with urination;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--nausea, upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Common side effects include:

-nausea, vomiting, stomach pain, constipation;
+nausea, vomiting, stomach pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Primlev (acetaminophen and oxycodone)?
+What other drugs will affect Primlev?

 More about Primlev (acetaminophen / oxycodone)